 For unsuccessful outcomes, you may be able to identify where you weren’t prepared enough, rushed or lacking knowledge or detail.
 Or, perhaps Monday mornings aren’t the best time for that important meeting?
 When it comes to looking at positive results, perhaps you can identify what helped create the results.
 How was your mood?
 How prepared were you?
 What had happened in the days leading up to the event that might have left traces of success?

 One analogy I use is with athletes.
 Athletes are focused on optimising their performance and continually improving.
 They are open to feedback, train consistently, drill down on specific areas and have a coach to guide and support them.
 Athletes know how to develop a Mindset for Success.
+Furthermore, they know the importance of perseverance, consistency and practice.
+Intentional practice helps lock in their skills to their subconscious mind, so they become natural and almost automatic.
+Curiosity and a desire to excel helps them keep committed.

 How curiosity helped Team Sky win the Tour de France